Ramen shop servers stop a crime while dressed as Power Rangers - NewsBreak

 OAKLAND, Calif. ( KRON ) – Servers at a ramen shop in Oakland stopped a crime in progress on Friday night, and they were more than dressed for the occasion.

 Employees at NōKA Ramen in Oakland were trying out something new: They decided to wear Power Rangers costumes to highlight a drink on their menu called the NōKA Ranger.
-But little did they know, they’d end up fighting crime just hours later.Famous Frisco UFO spaceship home in Outer Banks destroyed in fire
+But little did they know, they’d end up fighting crime just hours later.Netflix is adding ads: Here’s what we know about their new plan

 As recounted by a witness on Twitter , a woman rushed into NōKA Ramen and told servers she didn’t feel safe.
 A short time later, a man came running in and proceeded to attack her, the witness said.
 The black and yellow Power Rangers then told the man to leave before he swung at them, according to the tweets.